HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

 * `hclDxExtensions.dxUsername`: Username of the DX Core server
 * `hclDxExtensions.dxPassword`: Password of the DX Core server
 * `hclDxExtensions.contenthandlerPath`: Alternate path for the portal context root or the content handler servlet
-* `hclDxExtensions.themesPath`: The parent folder of your Themes.
-(Example: /path/to/Themes)
+* `hclDxExtensions.themesPath`: The parent folder of your Themes (for example, /path/to/Themes)
-* `hclDxExtensions.executablePath`: Optional.
-The directory of dxclient executable.
-(Example: /path/to/dxclient/bin)
+* `hclDxExtensions.executablePath`: (Optional) The directory of dxclient executable (for example, /path/to/dxclient/bin)
-* `hclDxExtensions.dxclientType`: The type of dxclient executable.
-(Required when the "Executable Path" setting is provided.)
+* `hclDxExtensions.dxclientType`: The type of DxClient executable (required when the "Executable Path" setting is provided)

 ## Features